What’s the difference between Real-User Monitoring and traditional (also known as synthetic) monitoring services?

 RUM captures real user experiences directly from their browsers.
 Whereas, web checks simulate user experiences because they are monitoring from data centers, not actual browsers.

-Now just because RUM gives you data on these “last mile” connections, doesn’t mean you can do something about them.
+Now just because RUM gives you data on these “last mile” connections, doesn’t necessarily mean you can do something about them.

 But what it can do is give you insight into whether a long load time is your fault or an upstream provider.

 Now, if you want to optimize your routing configurations based on your RUM data, you can use our new Traffic Steering service… you can read about it more here.

 #2 There are a lot of upstream providers

 When I say “upstream” that means any network, data provider, or hosting service that your users depend on to reach your site.

 For any given user, they will have to cross a handful, if not a dozen of these upstream networks to reach your site.
 That’s dozens of chances for connection failure or latency.

 RUM makes it easy for you to pinpoint latencies caused by a particular provider and then make the necessary updates to your routing configurations to avoid the issue.

 Synthetic monitoring captures some of the same data, but it’s stored in traceroutes.
 Traceroutes are text files that list all the network hops between a monitoring node (location) and your system.
 Each hop is labeled by an ASN (Autonomous System Number) which maps to an upstream provider.